-- Bring the ATV to a complete stop, shift ATV into a forward or reverse gear position. - 2.
-Stop the engine using the engine stop switch located on the handlebar. - 3.
-Turn the ignition switch to the "OFF" position. - With the front and rear brake (left brake lever) applied, apply the parking brake. - With the front brake (right brake lever) applied, apply the brake lever lock.
+- Bring the ATV to a complete stop, shift ATV into a forward or reverse gear position. - Stop the engine using the engine stop switch located on the handlebar. - Turn the ignition switch to the "OFF" position. - With the rear brakes (left brake lever) applied, apply the parking brake lock.